am11917/mgmt590-am-rest-api/README.md

+# ```mgmt590-am-rest-api```
-# ```mgmt590-am-rest-api``` Question Answering API
+# Question Answering API
 This API allows you to answer your questions pulling out the information from the contextual information provided as input to the API.
 This API uses the question and context passed in the body of the request and takes the model as a parameter.
 The API uses the hugging face transformers model to answer the question and the model used to answer would be dependent on the user.

-Coming Soon - Details on Persistent Database...
+V1 - Release Date - 05/27/2021
+- Basic REST API deployed on cloud
+- Storing question answers information in SQLite Database
+- Called through Postman
+- Automated deployment to cloud through Github Actions

+V2 - Release Date - 06/03/2021
+- Automated deployment through github actions with unit test cases to validate the routes
+- Connection to persistent PostgreSQL database in Google Cloud SQL
+- Web App built with Streamlit to provide UI to the REST API and communicate with end user through Web App
+- Dependency on SQLite will be removed and Psycopg, Pytest has been added
+- Added unit test cases file in the repo

 <!-- TABLE OF CONTENTS -->
 <details open="open">